 “We’ve got a number of syndicated studies that we run that have traditionally been used for offline planning and insights,” Tillou says.
 “We’ve’ve enabled cuts of those studies to be made as audiences (via Tru Optik).

 “We make cuts of them available (on connected TV) so that clients, brand marketers, effectively can take those audiences and use them in offline planning and targeting, and the same audience can be used in online planning and targeting.”

 Tru Optik has its own “household graph”, a dataset on 80 million US homes’ use of streaming audio, gameplay and OTT use.

 The Stamford, CT-based company’s solutions also include:

 - a DMP built for campaigns

-- a validation product working across different video devices
+- an OTT measurement solution working across different video devices

 Earlier, the company partnered with SpotX to create a connected TV ads marketplace and launched a suite to support the measurement of connected TV ad efficacy.